Medium & Craft Distillery Founders

 Limestone Branch

-Joseph Washington Dant (1820-1902) was born in May 1820 in Loretto, Marion County, into a farm family.
-He received some elementary education, and his first occupation was as a blacksmith.
+Joseph Washington Dant (1820-1902) was born in May 1820 into a farm family.
+His first occupation was as a blacksmith.
 Joseph decided whiskey held more promise at sixteen than beating hot iron and making horseshoes.
 Dant would marry his wife, Ann Catherine Ballard, on February 12th, 1849.
 Together, J. W. and Ann Catherine would have ten children, several of whom were sons who would also play a considerable role in distilling.
-In 1836,

 9